Zimbabwean author Tsitsi Dangarembga acquitted – DW – 05/09/2023

 Advertisement

-After years of court cases, author Tsitsi Dangarembga can finally walk away scot-free: On May 8, Zimbabwe's High Court judges found the 64-year-old writer innocent of charges stemming back from a peaceful anti-government protest she staged in July 2020 with her friend, journalist Julie Barnes.
+After years of court cases, author Tsitsi Dangarembga can finally breathe a sigh of relief: On May 8, Zimbabwe's High Court judges found the 64-year-old writer innocent of charges stemming from a peaceful anti-government protest she staged in July 2020 with her friend, the journalist Julie Barnes.

 The protest criticized the government's efforts to deal with corruption and a struggling economy.
 Beforehand, residents had been ordered to stay at home, and hundreds of police and soldiers were deployed to enforce the measures.